-Requestor Topic Response Time

-Withheld under s.9(2)(a) Request for poll book dated 19WD

-prior to 1870

-Withheld under s.9(2)(a) Request to know process for 7WD

-removing themself from

-electoral roll

-Withheld J - If an eligible prisoner enrols 6WD

-to vote for the first time while

-in prison, what location or

-address is used to determine

-the general electorate or local

-government ward they belong

-to?

-- Are prisoners prompted by

-Electoral Commission

-communication to update

-their electoral enrolment

-details in the lead up to a local

-or general election?

-Cyber security 16WD

-Withheld under s.9(2)(a) Request for police referral 18WD

-information relating to social

-media posts on election day

-for the Tauranga By-Election
+Requestor 9(2)(a) Topic Response Time Request for poll book dated prior to 1870 19WD 9(2)(a) Request to know process for removing themself from electoral roll 7WD 9(2)(a) If an eligible prisoner enrols to vote for the first time while in prison, what location or address is used to determine the general electorate or local government ward they belong to?
+Are prisoners prompted by Electoral Commission communication to update their electoral enrolment details in the lead up to a local or general election?
+6WD 9(2)(a) Cyber security 16WD Request for police referral information relating to social media posts on election day for the Tauranga By-Election 18WD

-Parliamentary auestions
+Parliamentary questions